ra559/cis106/_homework/homework1.md

 ## Complete The following Tasks
 1. Create a github account using your PCCC email address
 2. Install Slack in your phone and computer
-3. Complete Discussion Board 1 - Introduce Yourself
+3. Complete Discussion Board 1 - What is Open Source
 4. Complete Lab 1 - Learning Markdown
 5. Watch the video What is Git and Github located [here](https://www.youtube.com/watch?v=wpISo9TNjfU)
-6. Submit here a screenshot of your github account and slack installed in your phone or computer
+6. Submit in blackboard a screenshot of your github account and slack installed in your phone or computer.
+You must also provide a link to your github account